 When you build a model in the Simulink Editor, you use common techniques for working with graphics objects.
 Some of these actions include:

-Object selection using click, shift-click, and drag selection
+Selection using click, shift-click, and dragging

 Resizing objects using handles and moving objects by dragging